solo-io/gloo/docs/content/guides/integrations/aws/_index.md

 ### Disabling the Gloo Edge HTTPS Gateway

-If you route all the traffic to the HTTP port of Envoy, then you can disable the HTTPS Gateway (Envoy Listener) in Gloo Edge using `disableHttpsGateway` (since Gloo v1.8).
+If you route all the traffic to the HTTP port of Envoy, then you can disable the HTTPS Gateway (Envoy Listener) in Gloo Edge using `disableHttpsGateway`.
 The traffic reaching the NLB on port 8443 will be refused since there is no active Envoy listener behind the NLB.

 ```yaml
 gloo: